dell/csm-docs/content/docs/csidriver/installation/operator/powerstore.md

 ## Dynamic Logging Configuration

-This feature is introduced in CSI Driver for Unity XT version 2.0.0.
+This feature is introduced in CSI Driver for PowerStore version 2.0.0.

 ### Operator based installation
 As part of driver installation, a ConfigMap with the name `powerstore-config-params` is created using the manifest located in the sample file.
 This ConfigMap contains attributes `CSI_LOG_LEVEL` which specifies the current log level of the CSI driver and `CSI_LOG_FORMAT` which specifies the current log format of the CSI driver.
 To set the default/initial log level user can set this field during driver installation.